firecmsco/firecms/website/docs/properties/array.md

 ##  `of`

 The property of this array.

-You can specify any property.
-You can also specify an array or properties if you need the array to have a specific limited shape such as [string, number, string].
+You can specify any property (except another Array property, since Firestore does not support it)
+You can leave this field empty only if you are providing a custom field, otherwise an error will be thrown.

 ## `validation`